LizzyMaybeDev/Introduction-to-modding-mc/README.md

 - Now that we're done with forge you can press windows+r and type %appdata% and open the .minecraft folder, then create a folder called "mods" if it isnt there already
 - Then put the mods you download inside that folder and start minecraft.

+## Note
+- **Check all the options a mod has!** - Many people randomly turn on all features and then complain to the mod developer saying they don't want that feature on.
+It is up to the user to look through and test each setting to see what they do instead of bothering the mod developer about it.
+- **Do not download random mods** - If you want to download mods, whether it be from this list or externally, do some reaserch into what it actually does and if you want it.
+Many people download old, broken mod folders that cause issues and have a bunch of mods that they aren't even using but are killing their performance.
+Please only get mods that you know you want and make sure to keep them updated.

 ## Recommended Mods
 - [**OptiFine**](https://optifine.net/adloadx?f=OptiFine_1.8.9_HD_U_M5.jar) - General visual and performance enhancing mod.
 - [**Patcher**](https://sk1er.llc/mods/patcher) - If you're wondering what patcher does check [**this**](https://github.com/LunaNotdev/Patcher-Explanation/blob/main/README.md) thing I've made with all of its features, it's essentially a performance mod filled with bug fixes and quality of life features - a must have in every forge folder.